renpy/renpy/sphinx/source/atl.rst

     :tpref:`radius` properties can then be used to specify a position relative to this point.

 .. transform-property:: alignaround

     :type: (float, float)

-    This sets :tpref:`around` to the given position.
+    This sets :tpref:`around` and :tpref:`anchor` to the same value.

-    Then, as the displayable is rotated, :tpref:`xanchor` and :tpref:`yanchor` are set to this, rotated by :tpref:`angle` around (0.5, 0.5).

-    The most sensible use case for this is to set alignaround to (0.5, 0.5), which makes it possible to use angle and radius to position the center of the child around the center of the screen.
+    The only sensible use case for this is to set alignaround to (0.5, 0.5), which makes it possible to use angle and radius to position the center of the child around the center of the screen.
 Other values are not recommended.